phongtht/SuperStore-Global-Retailer-/README.md

 - Superstore is a rapidly developing company with a global business scale, spanning multiple markets and continents.
 This dataset compiles Superstore's worldwide sales information.
 Currently, the company is focused on the goal of increasing revenue in these markets to strongly drive market share expansion.

-- This project analyzes sales trends and inventory control using SQL and Power BI.
+- This project analyzes sales trends and inventory control using Power BI.
 The objective is ✔️ Identify high-demand products and sales trends.
 ✔️ Presenting business situation in international markets to Senior Manager.
 ✔️ Highlight important indicators for Senior Manager to decide in which markets to develop and which products are suitable for each international market through Power BI dashboards..